 Students applying to be a tutor with Knack will need to submit a transcript.
 Students may obtain an unofficial transcript at Marshall BRITE Student.
 You will need to login with your Marshall username and password.

 Individual academic departments often provide specific tutoring for their courses when qualified tutors are available.
-For additional information and tutor availability, you can contact these departments directly.
-Contact information is provided at the linked site.
+For additional information and tutor availability, please contact the below departments through the information provided on the linked sites.

-The Buck Harless Student Athlete Program provides tutoring for our students participating in our NCAA athletic teams.
+The Buck Harless Student Athlete Program provides tutoring for students participating in our NCAA athletic teams.

 Students with documented learning disabilities can seek accommodations by applying for services through our Office of Disability Services.